gvwilson/sensibleadventures/shapers/shapers.md

 | Very High/Great   | +4    | 11     |
 | Awesome           | +6    | 13     |

-Everything a character wants to do fits into one of three categories.
+Whenever a character tries to do something, it falls into one of three categories.
-In a *simple situation*,
-the character's level is higher than the task's level, and the outcome isn't particularly important, so the character automatically succeeds.
+If the character's level is higher than the task's and the outcome isn't particularly important, the character automatically succeeds.
 For example,
 if a wall has Low difficulty,
 and the character has Average climbing ability, the Director can rule that the character gets over the wall.
 (This rule helps keep the game moving.)

-In a *complicated situation*,
-the character's level is equal to or lower than the task's level.
+If the character's level is equal to or lower than the task's, the character rolls two dice and adds their bonus
-In this case,
-the character rolls two dice and adds their bonus
 (or subtracts it if the bonus is negative).
-If the result is greater than the task's target, the character succeeds.
+If the result is greater than the target for the task, the character succeeds.
 If the result is less,
 they fail,
 and if the result is exactly what's required, they succeed but with some consequences.

-For example,
+This is called a *challenge roll*, or just a *challenge* for short.

+> **Example:**
-suppose a wall has Awesome difficulty, and the character has High climbing ability.
+> Alouard has a High climbing ability
+> but is trying to get up a wall with Awesome difficulty.
-The player rolls two dice and gets a total of 6;
+> Her player rolls two dice and gets a total of 6 points.
-after adding 2 for their bonus to get 8, they are still short of the 13 required to climb the wall.
+> After adding 2 for her bonus, her score is 8,
+> which is well short of the 13 needed to scale this wall.
-Later,
+>
-the same character tries a different Awesome wall.
+> Later, Alouard tries a different Awesome wall.
-This time they roll 11 and add their bonus to get exactly 13.
+> This time her player rolls 11 and adds her bonus to get exactly 13.
-They have succeeded,
+> Alouard has succeeded,
-but the Director rules that one of their boots fell off while they were climbing.
+> but the Director rules that one of her boots fell off while she was climbing.
+> The clatter it makes as it hits the floor attracts some unwanted attention...

 The third situation is a *contest* in which one character is trying to out-do another.
 In this case,